CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

   - After saving Bugs.java, we're ready to POST a JSON request to http://localhost:8080/mdw/services/demo/api/bugs.
     For this you can use a tool like [Postman](https://www.getpostman.com/).
-    Or if you don't feel like biting that off just yet, MDWHub's System tab has a Messaging feature where you can submit simple HTTP requests.
+    Or if you don't feel like biting that off just now, MDWHub's System tab has a Messaging feature where you can submit simple HTTP requests.

     Here's what a request and response look like when submitted through MDWHub:
     ![post bug](../images/post-bug.png)